 Selena Gomez spilled her beauty secrets to "Into the Gloss" and revealed the eye cream she calls her holy grail: First Aid Beauty’s Eye Duty Triple Remedy ($28).
 “If you get dark circles, it’s the sh*t,” she says.
 She says she’ll put it on, and it feels “all good and cold,” and then she’ll have a coffee to finish up her wake-up process.

-Last but not least, Chloë Grace Moretz proved herself to be a beauty hacker after our own hearts when she revealed that though she loves eye cream (La Mer, naturally), she also uses a much budget-friendlier alternative.
-“Lucas’ Papaw Ointment ($12 for 2 tubes) is my go-to,” Moretz says.
+Chloë Grace Moretz proved herself to be a beauty hacker after our own hearts when she revealed that though she loves eye cream (La Mer, naturally), she also uses a much budget-friendlier alternative.
+“Lucas’ Papaw Ointment ([$13] for 2 tubes) is my go-to,” Moretz says.
 “I cover my lips in it, and then I put it underneath my eyes.
 Hydration is key.”
 BRB—buying all the red tubes.